Chitimacha: Language

 The Chitimacha language became extinct after the last two native speakers, Benjamin Paul and Delphine Ducloux, died in the 1930s.
 But young linguist Morris Swadesh had worked with Paul and Ducloux from 1930 to record their language and stories.
 He made extensive notes in an effort to save the language and its traditional accounts.
 Most contemporary Chitimacha speak Cajun French and English.

 With revenues from gaming, the tribe has established cultural revitalization activities: a tribal historic preservation office, language immersion classes, a tribal museum, and a project to promote river cane regrowth on tribal lands to support weaving traditional baskets.
 In the early 1990s, the tribe was contacted by the American Philosophical Society Library, which said it held Swadesh's papers and had found extensive notes on the Chitimacha language, including a draft grammar manual and dictionary.
 A small team was recruited to try to learn the language quickly and begin to prepare materials to transmit it, such as a storybook.
 Language immersion classes were started in the school for children.

 In 2008 the tribe partnered with Rosetta Stone to develop software to document the language and provide teaching materials.
 Each tribal household was given a copy of the software, to support families learning the language and encouraging children to speak it at home.
 The collaborative project is also producing a complete dictionary and learner's reference grammar for the language.

 Government

+Map of the Chitimacha and neighboring tribes.

 The Chitimacha re-established their government under the Indian Reorganization Act of 1934, considered President Franklin D. Roosevelt's Native American New Deal.
 The tribe successfully resisted efforts in the 1950s to terminate them as a tribe under federal policy of the time, a move which would have ended their relationship with the federal government.

 In 1971 they adopted a new written constitution.
 They have an elected representative government, with two-year terms for the five members of the Tribal Council.
 Three are elected from single-member districts and two members are elected at-large.